Zizacious

 You have to put in a bit of effort if you want to keep your indoor air fresh, and cleaning air vents and air-con filters regularly is a must.
 Don’t worry – we don’t mean every single week, but at least once every three months should do the trick.
 Trust us, it’s worth it!
 Routine maintenance of your cooling units will make sure that they’re working at their best conditions so that they can circulate clean, cool, air properly.

-Roll up your sleeves and start cleaning your air-con filters by soaking them in soapy water for five to ten minutes.
+Roll up your sleeves and start cleaning your HVAC and air-con filters by soaking them in soapy water for five to ten minutes.
 After that, you can set them down to dry.
 You can also thoroughly clean your air-con unit by removing it from the casing to clean the coils with an all-purpose cleaner.
 Rinse thoroughly and let it dry outdoors.

 If you can’t do an outdoor cleaning, you can also vacuum the coils with a brush vacuum.
 Chances are you have one sitting in your closet!